illcore/Spherical_source/README.md

-# A solid uniform spherical source in GEANT4
+# A uniform spherical surface source in GEANT4